 Yellowing of the skin and whites of the eyes (jaundice)

 Jaundice is the yellowing of the skin and the whites of the eyes.
-When you have jaundice your wee (urine) is darker than normal and your poo (bowel motion or stool) is lighter in colour.
+When you have jaundice your wee (urine) is darker than normal and your poo (stools or faeces) is lighter in colour.
 Most people who have jaundice also have itchy skin and may feel sick.

 Jaundice is caused from a blockage in the bile duct or your liver not working properly.